Stun Gun Laws by State: The Legal Guide for 2023

-In most states you do not need a permit for a stun gun.
-To own a stun gun, you need a permit in Wisconsin, Michigan, Indiana, and Illinois.
+In most states, you do not need a permit for a stun gun.
+To own a stun gun, you need a license in Wisconsin, Michigan, Indiana, and Illinois.

-Absolutely no states allow the ownership of stun guns or tasers by anyone who is under age, and it is illegal to sell, lease, give, rent, barter, or otherwise provide a taser stun gun to anyone who is under the age of 18.
+Absolutely no states allow the ownership of stun guns or tasers by anyone underage, and it is illegal to sell, lease, give, rent, barter, or otherwise provide a Taser stun gun to anyone under the age of 18.

-Almost all states criminalize the use of stun guns for assault or situations other than self defense.
-This means that if you own a stun gun or a taser, you cannot use it to physically harm someone else in anger or for no reason.
-You can only use it for self-defense, and if you use it in any other capacity, you will face criminal charges.
+Almost all states criminalize stun guns for assault or situations other than self-defense.
+This means that if you own a stun gun or a taser, you cannot use it to harm someone else in anger or for no reason.
+You can only use it for self-defense; if you use it in any other capacity, you will face criminal charges.